Takumi Inui/Kamen Rider Faiz/Wolf Orphnoch

 - Dragon-in-Chief: He is both stronger and faster than Murakami, but works under him solely to have his fun.

-- Expy: From being a Big Bad Wannabe with Blood Knight tendencies and having the personality of a Serial Killer, Kitazaki seems to be one for Asakura from the previous season.
+- Expy: From being a Big Bad Wannabe with Blood Knight tendencies and having the personality of a Serial Killer, Kitazaki is very, VERY similar to Asakura from the previous season.

 - The Friend Nobody Likes: The only person to show respect for him is Saeko Kageyama, and that's because she's the Team Mom; said respect is gone in the last episodes and she conspires with Takuma to betray him.

-- Good Hair, Evil Hair: His hair is always messy and unkempt, the same can be said for his signature clothes, reflecting on how he ignores his own appearance to give more importance to things he considers to be fun.
+- Good Hair, Evil Hair: His hair is always messy and unkempt, and so are his signature clothes, reflecting on how he ignores his own appearance to give more importance to things he considers to be fun.

 - Hate Sink: Not to the same level as Kusaka, but from his arrogant attitude to his treatment of Takuma, it's hard not to hate him.